This free study is part of a 5 part series called "I'm New At This."

 How many of you have friends or relatives that wear a model of a guillotine around their necks?
 Or maybe even an electric chair?
 Sounds ridiculous, doesn't it?
 But how often in the Western world, do we come across people who have a cross around their neck?
 We are so used to seeing the cross around people's necks that we don't think about it, but the cross was just as much a form of execution as a guillotine or an electric chair.
 Why do people wear a cross?
 The cross was one of the cruelest ways of execution ever invented.
 Even the Romans, not known for their human rights, abolished crucifixion in AD 337 considering it too inhumane.
 The cross has always been regarded as the symbol of the Christian faith, and a high proportion of the Gospels are about the death of Jesus.
 Much of the rest of the New Testament is concerned with explaining what happened at the cross.

 When the apostle Paul went to Corinth, he said, "I resolved to know nothing while I was with you except Jesus Christ and Him crucified" (1 Corinthians 2:2).
-When we think of Winston Churchill, Ronald Reagan, Mahatma Gandhi or Martin Luther King, we think of what they did in their lives, how they influenced society by what they did.
+When we think of Winston Churchill, Ronald Reagan, Mahatma Gandhi, or Martin Luther King, we think of what they did in their lives, how they influenced society by what they did.
 Yet when we read the New Testament, we learn more about Jesus' death than His life.
-Jesus, more than any other person, changed the face of world history and is remembered not so much for His life but His death.
+Jesus, more than any other person, changed the face of world history and is remembered not so much for His life but for His death.
 Why is there such concentration on the death of Jesus?
 What is the difference between His death and the death of Princess Diana, or one of the martyrs, or war heroes?
 Why did He die?
 What did it achieve?
 What does the Bible mean when the New Testament says that Jesus died for our sins?
 These are some of the questions we want to answer in our session today.

-When I was younger, I used to do a lot of talking to individuals on a personal basis asking them as to their relationship with God, hoping for the opportunity to tell them about what Jesus has done for them.
+When I was younger, I used to do a lot of talking to individuals on a personal basis asking them about their relationship with God, hoping for the opportunity to tell them about what Jesus has done for them.
 Often they would say to me that they did not need Christ, that their lives were full, complete and happy.
 "I try to live a good life," they say, "and have reason to think that when I die, I'll probably be okay because I have lived a good life."
 What they are saying is that they do not need a Savior because of a lack of perception that they have anything to be saved from.
 There is no appreciation and love for the Savior because they are not convinced of their personal guilt and rebellion before a holy God.
 Yet all of us have a problem:

 for all have sinned and fall short of the glory of God (Romans 3:23).